 Nordictrack 1750 vs 2950 Treadmill – Price

 The Nordictrack 1750 treadmill has a slight edge here.
-Since it’s the first model in the Commercial series, it’s also the most affordable, coming in around $2299 with Free Shipping here.
+It’s currently more affordable, coming in around $2499 with Free Shipping here.

 So is it worth the extra money for the Nordictrack 2950?
 Let’s take a closer look: